KxSystems/docs-v1/docs/dashboards/barchart.md

 For example, wildcard selection charted the three available data series:

-<aside class="warning">If wildcard is select for column name, all wildcard plots will share the same formatting (e.g. color).
-A separate column will be required for specific data source variable plots.</aside>
+If wildcard is select for column name, all wildcard plots will share the same formatting (e.g. color).
+A separate column will be required for specific data source variable plots.

 **Color**